larryhudson/gigmap/README.md

 # Gigmap

+Note: Beat Magazine has updated their website layout, which has broken the scraping functionality.
+I'll try to get back to this project to fix it up soon, but I've got more urgent projects to deal with at the moment.

 This is a Gatsby app that shows you what's going on in Melbourne this week - music, comedy, theatre and more.
 It scrapes [Beat Magazine](https://www.beat.com.au/gig-guide/)'s weekly gig guide.

 I've got it hosted at Netlify.
 [You can see it here](https://gigmap.netlify.com).